BettercareHealth/bettercare/ebola-prevention-and-control/0-4-about-the-book.md

 Funding for the development of this book was generously provided by the Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) project.
 SURMEPI is funded by the US President’s Emergency Plan for AIDS relief (PEPFAR) through the Health Resources and Services Administration (HRSA) under the term T84HA21652.
 We gratefully acknowledge the input of many colleagues worldwide who have been directly or indirectly involved with the West African Ebola outbreak and have helped to ensure the content of the book is factual and useful in the Ebola outbreak context.
 All royalties from the sale of this book will be donated to the Infection Control Africa Network (ICAN).

-*Angela Dramowski, Shaheen Mehtar and Dave Woods*
+*Angela Dramowski, Shaheen Mehtar and David Woods*